liaoyanqing666/liaoyanqing666.github.io/README.md

 ### Modify the Content

-Once you've forked or cloned the repository, you'll see several files, including `index.html`, `styles.css`, and other important files.
+Once you've forked the repository, you'll see several files, including `index.html`, `styles.css`, and other important files.
 These are the files you'll need to edit to customize your website.

 - **index.html**: This is the main content file of the website.
 When someone opens your website, this is the content that will be displayed.
 You can edit the text and images here to personalize your website.
 - **styles.css**: This file controls the website's appearance and layout (e.g., background colors, font sizes, spacing).
 If you're satisfied with the default layout, you can skip modifying this file.